-280 3 Materials and Methods
+3 Materials and Methods

-3.1 Data sources
+255 3.1 Data sources

-Details of models from CMIP6 multi-model ensemble (Eyring et al., 2016) that are included in this study can be viewed in table SM1 S1 in the supplementary material information.
+Details of models from CMIP6 multi-model ensemble (Eyring et al., 2016) that are included in this study can be viewed in table S1 in the supplementary information.

-We use a baseline period of 1995-2014 and a future periodsthe period: 2081-2100 (end of century) for future projections.
-These time periods have been selected for consistency with existing EUCP analyses (e. g.
-Brunner et al. (2020a)). (e.g., Brunner et al., 2020a).
+We use a baseline period of 1995-2014 and the period: 2081-2100 (end of century) for future projections.
+These time periods have been selected for consistency with existing EUCP analyses (e.g., Brunner et al., 2020a).
 We use the SSP585 scenario for comparison as this is the scenario with the strongest climate signal.
-The model data for the large area averages (for comparison of temperature and precipitation changes) is regridded onto a 2.5° x 2.5° grid and land-sea mask applied as used in (Brunner et al. (2020a); Palmer et al. (2021))Brunner et al. (2020a) and Palmer et al. (2021), using a standard nearest neighbour interpolation.
+The model data for the large area averages (for comparison of temperature and precipitation changes) is regridded onto a 2.5° x 2.5° grid and land-sea mask applied as used in Brunner et al. (2020a) and Palmer et al. (2021), using a standard nearest neighbour interpolation.
 The data was averaged spatially using a weighted area mean.

-Reanalysis and observational data along with details of the historical time periods that were used for the assessments of the individual criteria, in addition to examples The ERA5 reanalysis data and E-OBS gridded observational dataset (to evaluate the precipitation annual cycle) were used to assess the model error.
+The ERA5 reanalysis data and E-OBS gridded observational dataset (to evaluate the precipitation annual cycle) were used to assess the model error.
 Monthly mean data is used for the assessment with the exception of the blocking frequency analysis which uses daily data fields.
 Details of how these assessments have been carried out for each of the criteria, are given in the appendices.
-Examples of the assessments are also shown in the following section (section 3.2) for large scale circulation and storm tracks are given in the appendices.
+Examples of the assessments are also shown in the following section (section 3.2) for large scale circulation and storm tracks.

-We use the results of the assessment, as described in the previous sections and summarised for the CMIP6 models, where sufficient assessment information was available in Figures 5 and ??.
-Details of how the assessment was made for each of the criteria are given in appendix.
-Figure 5.
+We use the results of the assessment, as described in the previous sections and summarised for the CMIP6 models, where sufficient assessment information was available in Figure 5.

-We use only the first realisation for each of the models in this assessment and assume that this is generally representative of the model performance.
+- We use only the first realisation for each of the models in this assessment and assume that this is generally representative of the model performance.
 We acknowledge however that there may be a role for internal variability that pushes a model across assessment classifications.
 The largest uncertainty due to internal variability of the diagnostics we use is likely to be from the historical trends (which are not part of the assessment but used in an illustrative capacity).
 Brunner et al. (2020) found that for the global case the spread in the temperature trend fields between ensembles members of one model can be in the same order of magnitude as the spread across the multi-model ensemble.
 For the temperature climatology, in turn, the spread between ensemble members of the same model is typically less than 10% of the multi-model spread.
 This gives some indication that we can expect there to be relatively low variation in the performance of the models across the climatology for temperature based on which member is used.
-For the AMOC, which is a significant contributor to regional and global climate variability, Menary et al. (2020) noted that links to North Atlantic SSTs were sensitive to the removal (or not) of forced variability, but individual model realisations were not systematically different.
+For the AMOC, which is a significant contributor to regional and global climate variability, Menary et al. (2020) noted that links to North Atlantic SSTs were sensitive to the removal (or not) of forced variability, but individual - 285 model realisations were not systematically different.

 A case study is made to assess the role of internal variability for large-scale circulation (in which we may expect larger variability across ensemble members, than for the temperature climatology) in the CanESM5 model across all 25 realisations.
 This can be viewed in the supplementary information (Figs. S5 and S6).
-This context suggests that the analysis presented in this paper, based on the first ensemble member, likely provides an indicative picture typical of the response across any wider initial condition ensemble.
+This context suggests that the analysis presented in

+290 this paper, based on the first ensemble member, likely provides an indicative picture typical of the response across any wider initial condition ensemble.
 However, future assessments may want to look for individual ensemble members which may show weaker manifestations of particular biases, particularly where a model lies close to classification boundaries.